Zoxc/crusader/CLI.md

 To develop or debug Crusader, use the commands below to build the full set of binaries.
-Executables will be placed in `src/target/release`
+Executables are placed in `src/target/release`

 ### Required dependencies